libxengine/libxengine/README.en.md

 ## Deployment environment
 We recommend you to use git tool download and update(windows can use TortoiseGit),only english path
+Note: More available system versions will only be released on github.
+It is recommended to use github
 git clone https://gitee.com/libxengine/libxengine.git
 git clone https://github.com/libxengine/libxengine.git

 #### Windows
 After the download is complete, you can directly run the XEngine_WINEnv.bat file in the home directory
+Note: The git version defaults to 64bit.
+If you need 32BIT, you need to download it from the github release page and put it in another directory to run the XEngine_WINEnv32 script file
 After the execution is successful, the user environment variable of this directory will be added to your system
 Take Visual Studio as an example, add in your project->properties->VC++ directory
 include directory $(XEngine_Include) header file environment